Wealthype/smart_search/README.md

 3. To find similar products:
    - Use the search box to filter products by name or ISIN
    - Select a product from the dropdown menu
+   - View the selected product's details organized in categories
-   - Click "Find Similar Products" to see the 5 most similar products
+   - Click "Find Similar Products" to see the 5 most similar products with their similarity scores

 ## Data